 1. PROMYS at Boston University: A six-week summer program designed to encourage strongly motivated high school students to explore the creative world of mathematics.

-2. Investigating Genetic Engineering and GMOs at UMass Amherst: For students interested in understanding modern biotechnology, who agree that that “genetic engineering is just cool.”
+2. Investigating Genetic Engineering and GMOs at UMass Amherst: For students interested in understanding modern biotechnology, who agree that “genetic engineering is just cool.”

 3. Economics for Leaders (EFL): A selective summer program that teaches young leaders how to integrate economics into the process of decision-making in a hands-on, experiential environment.